Your Recipe for Romance

 3.)
 Prep the merry meal.

 Today’s grocery stores are so one-stop shopping.
-At Mollie Stones you can buy the meal, the wine, the flowers, the tablecloth and matching napkins, a Christmas CD, party gifts, dessert and get your knives sharpened at the same time.
+At San Francisco is very famous, old-school, high-quality Falletti foods you can buy the meal, the wine, the flowers, the tablecloth and matching napkins, a Christmas CD, party gifts, dessert and get your knives sharpened at the same time.

 There is no reason to fuss – Go Thoreau and simplify, simplify, simplify…